barryclark/jekyll-now/_drafts/2016-3-26-RepvsPred.md

 Word2vec already manages to caputre some of these relations.
 But would a supervised model be better?

+In my opinion, we do this a lot.
+The 'supervision' that these nets get is more at a meta level where the researchers designing the learner supervise the sorts of relation they think is important

 ##### Unsupervised predictive learning

 This is really the ultimate goal.
-To have a system that we can just place in an environment, where it can gather data, and it eventually learns to predict
+To have a system that we can just place in an environment, where it can gather data, and it eventually learns to predict its environment

 *****